Featured Image: The Everygirl

 5. Know When To Apologize

-When you apologize you acknowledge and take responsibility for any wrongdoing.
-A good apology should include remorse for your actions.
+When you apologize you acknowledge and take responsibility for any wrongdoing, a proper apology should include remorse for your actions.
 You should also allow space for your partner to be heard after you apologize.

 6. Forgive and Forget